alesti/cluster-in-a-box/README.md

 Known problems:
-- I built that rack by plywood and flightcase aluminium profiles, it was very heavy and was not really easy to carry around.
+- I built that rack by plywood and flightcase aluminium profiles, it was very heavy and not easy to carry.

     We used that thing to find problem with our setup, but we never moved it to conferences or customers to showcase our setup - it was just to heavy and difficult to transport.
-- Switches, power supplies and nodes could not be removed or changed in a easy
-- way, in that case we
-    would need a to do a lot of dissassembly work.
+- Switches, power supplies and nodes could not be removed or changed in a easy way, in that case we would need a to do a lot of dissassembly work.
 - The rack was not as stable from corner to a diagonal corner as expected - it had no back lid to stabilize it.
 - Starting with COVID-19 and working from home we